 Today I received another KIRKUS, STARRED REVIEW for my second book, The Flapper, the Impostor, and the Stalker. (posted below)

-Last fall, when my first book, The Flapper, the Scientist, and the Saboteur, was sent off to be reviewed by KIRKUS, I held my breath.
+Last fall, when my publisher sent my first book, The Flapper, the Scientist, and the Saboteur, off to be reviewed by KIRKUS, I held my breath.
 KIRKUS, I heard, could be rather caustic.
 Back then, I didn’t even know a KIRKUS, STARRED REVIEW existed.

 I’m so excited–two for two.